US College Enrollment Decline – 2026 Facts & Figures

 There is no single reason for the decline in college enrollment.
 Instead, there are many contributing (and interrelated) factors, including:

-The foreign-born population in the United States decreased between 2018-2021 due to policy restrictions on immigration and as a result of the COVID-19 pandemic.
-As with the decreased birth rate, a decrease in the immigrant population translates to a decrease in the college-age population.
+The foreign-born population in the United States declined between 2018-2021 due to policy restrictions on immigration and as a result of the COVID-19 pandemic.
+As with the decreased birth rate, a decrease in the immigrant population translates to a decrease in the college-age population over the long term.

-Even as many colleges acknowledged the disruptions related to the pandemic, and introduced admissions-related policy changes (particularly test-optional policies), enrollment numbers still fell to their lowest levels in 2021.
-While economists are still analyzing the impact of the pandemic, it is clear that many prospective students’ shifting or uncertain financial circumstances during the pandemic contributed to a sharp decrease in enrollment.
-We know, for instance, that there were greater pandemic impacts on underrepresented students, and that the effects of the pandemic on certain demographics continue to impact rates of college enrollment.
+Even as many colleges introduced admissions-related policy changes during the pandemic (particularly test-optional policies), enrollment numbers fell to their lowest levels in 2021.
+We know that there were greater pandemic impacts on underrepresented students, and that the effects of the pandemic on certain demographics continue to influence rates of college enrollment more than five years later.

 4) Rising Tuition Costs and Doubts Regarding the “Value” of a College Degree

-The average college tuition cost increased yet again during the 2023-2024 academic year across both public and private schools.
+The average college tuition cost increased yet again during the 2024-2025 academic year across both public and private schools.
 Moreover, cost-of-living expenses have been rising significantly, affecting the cost of housing, books, and food.
-New York University’s tuition is $60,438, but with the cost of room and board, books and supplies, and transportation and personal expenses, the total anticipated cost is $83,250. the University of Michigan—Ann Arbor’s tuition is $17,786 for in-state students and $57,273 for out-of-state students, with a total cost of $34,459 for in-state students and $73,946 for out-of state students.
-Kenyon College’s tuition is $69,330, with a total cost of $83,800.
+New York University’s tuition is $62,796, but with the cost of room and board, books and supplies, and transportation and personal expenses, the total anticipated cost is about $87,472.
+The University of Michigan-Ann Arbor’s tuition has climbed to roughly $19,000 for in-state students and over $60,000 for out-of-state students.
+Kenyon College’s total cost of attendance has reached $89,600.

-Many colleges are amping up affordability and accessibility efforts (see, for instance, the University of California’s Tuition Stability Plan), but the fact is that over the past 20 years—even adjusting for inflation—tuition and fees at private colleges have risen about 40%, out-of-state tuition and fees at public colleges have risen about 38%, and in-state tuition and fees at public colleges have risen a whopping 56%.
+Many colleges are amping up affordability and accessibility efforts.
+NYU’s new tuition-free policy for families earning under $100,000 (announced for the Class of 2029) and similar moves at Harvard ($200,000 income threshold), MIT ($200,000), and Princeton ($100,000) have made elite private schools more affordable than ever for middle-income families.
+Still, over the past 20 years, even adjusting for inflation, tuition and fees at private colleges have risen about 40%, out-of-state tuition and fees at public colleges have risen about 38%, and in-state tuition and fees at public colleges have risen a whopping 56%.

 US College Enrollment Decline – Enrollment Cliff (Continued)

-In addition, many high school students who would previously be considered “college-bound” are exploring options for satisfying and well-paying careers that do not require a college degree.
-Minimum wages are increasing, unemployment is down, and the proliferation of options for working remotely have mitigated many cost-of-living and transportation-related expenses for many young professionals.
-All of these factors are likely contributing to the decline in college enrollment.
+Meanwhile, many high school students who would previously be considered “college-bound” are exploring options for satisfying and well-paying careers that do not require a college degree.
+Vocational and trade program enrollment grew by about 11.7% in Spring 2025, more than five times the 2.1% growth rate for bachelor’s programs.
+Certificate program enrollment jumped 28% in Fall 2025.
+Minimum wages have continued increasing, unemployment remains relatively low, and the proliferation of options for working remotely have mitigated many cost-of-living and transportation-related expenses for young professionals.
+All of these factors are contributing to the continued shift away from traditional four-year degree paths.

 US College Enrollment Decline – Enrollment Cliff (Continued)